Ireland well beaten by Dutch in World Cup opener

 No country does a hockey party like the Dutch do a hockey party and the atmosphere was building long before push back with speckles of green in amongst the orange of the 10,000 strong partisan crowd.

-As it was four years ago Ireland, led by Katie Mullan, ran out for the anthems with broad smiles on their faces as four playeers - Katie McKee, Charlotte Beggs, Caoimhe Perdue and Christina Hamill - made their debut in the cauldron of the Wagener Stadium.
+As it was four years ago Ireland, led by Katie Mullan, ran out for the anthems with broad smiles on their faces as four players - Katie McKee, Charlotte Beggs, Caoimhe Perdue and Christina Hamill - made their debut in the cauldron of the Wagener Stadium.

 It was a nervous start with plenty of unforced errors from Ireland but Perdue was assured with some early touches and Sarah McAuley's composed defending denied the Dutch twice.